Could Herpes Viruses Play a Role in Alzheimer’s? New Study Backs Theory

 Alzheimer’s and Herpes Strains: New Study

-Dr. Benjamin Readhead and his research team became interested in this idea and went down the rabbit hole between the relationship of viruses and Alzheimer’s.
+Dr. Benjamin Readhead and his research team became interested in this idea and went down the rabbit hole between the relationship between viruses and Alzheimer’s.
 They analyzed the brain and genetic data of 1,000 people, some with Alzheimer’s and some without.
 They compared this genetic data to 500 viruses that affect humans.

 What Is The Link Between Alzheimer’s and Herpes?